rundeck/docs/docs/learning/howto/custom-script-plugin-hello-world.md

-# Developing a custom Rundeck script plugin
+# Developing a Custom Rundeck Script Plugin

-In this tutorial we'll learn:
+This tutorial covers:

-- Why you might benefit from a custom Rundeck script plugin
+- The benefits of a custom Rundeck script plugin
 - How to create a basic script plugin
 - How to deploy the necessary Rundeck configuration to use it